digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/app-builder/walkthrough/using-code.md

 {{globals.currentUser.groups.includes("admin") ? true : false }}
 ```

-The examples provided are just a starting point for leveraging ToolJet's custom code capabilities.
+The examples provided are just a starting point for leveraging JumpStart's custom code capabilities.
 You have the flexibility to fully tailor your applications using our comprehensive custom coding features.